PointCloudLibrary/pcl/doc/tutorials/content/writing_new_classes.rst

   <http://www.pointclouds.org/documentation/advanced/pcl_style_guide.php>`_ to
   familiarize yourself with the concepts.

-There's two different ways we could set up the structure: i) set up the code separately, as a standalone PCL class, but outside of the PCL code tree; or ii) set up the files directly in the PCL code tree.
+There're two different ways we could set up the structure: i) set up the code separately, as a standalone PCL class, but outside of the PCL code tree; or ii) set up the files directly in the PCL code tree.
 Since our assumption is that the end result will be contributed back to PCL, it's best to concentrate on the